 Our curriculum goals are holistic and cover multiple areas of learning including as well as teaching and learning based on children’s interests, a range of core experience and trips.
 We have 7 key goals that we aim for children to achieve independtly by the time they leave us to start Reception.
 They are:

-- To write for a purpose and give meaning to their marks
+- I can write for a purpose and write my name

-- To follow a recipe to make a bread roll
+- I can follow a recipe to make a bread roll

-- Talk about my day in a small group
+- I can talk about my day in a small group

 Most of the curriculum planning will take place from child led learning and building on children’s strengths; interests and learning needs.
 Our curriculum has to be flexible to meet the needs and fascinations of our children as children learn a huge amount through the play they choose.
 This play and learning written on weekly on planning sheets that record children’s spontaneous play and teacher scaffolding.